 2D MoMaS Calculations with FEFLOW

-Figure 6: Finite element mesh for the MoMaS 2D cases with subdomains, inflow and outflow zones, and observation points (OP).
+Figure 6: Finite-element mesh for the MoMaS 2D cases with subdomains, inflow and outflow zones, and observation points (OP).

-The irregular finite element mesh with 3753 elements and 1970 nodes used by the FEFLOW plugin for the 2D simulations is displayed in Figure 6.
-For the advective cases, reactions were calculated with an operator-splitting time step of 1 for 100 time units at the beginning and after the boundary change at time 5000 and 5 time units otherwise.
-Despite the suggestion to use the maximum Courant number as an indicator for the appropriate time step with the SNIA [44], this time stepping was chosen because FEFLOW uses a fully implicit method for non-reactive solute transport, and the stability of the method is not limited by the Courant condition.
-Because of the faster transport velocity of the dispersive cases, these were simulated with a splitting time step of 0.1 for the first 20 time units and after the boundary change and 1 time unit otherwise.
-As an indicator of grid convergence, additional runs were conducted for a refined mesh consisting of 14930 elements and 7651 nodes with the same operator splitting time step as the dispersive cases.
+The irregular finite-element mesh with 3753 elements and 1970 nodes used by the FEFLOW plugin for the 2D simulations is displayed in Figure 6.
+For the advective cases, reactions were calculated with an operator-splitting time step of 1 for 100 time units at the beginning of the simulation and after the boundary change at time 5000; otherwise, a time step of 5 time units was used.
+Despite the suggestion to use the maximum Courant number as an indicator for the appropriate time step with the SNIA [44], the specified time stepping was chosen because FEFLOW uses a fully implicit method for non-reactive solute transport, and the stability of the method is not limited by the Courant condition.
+Because of the faster transport velocity of the dispersive cases, these were simulated with a splitting time step of 0.1 for the first 20 time units at the beginning of the simulation and after the boundary change; otherwise, a splitting time step of 1 time unit was used.
+As an indicator of grid convergence, additional runs were conducted for a refined mesh consisting of 14930 elements and 7651 nodes with the same operator-splitting time step as the dispersive cases.

 The streamline upwinding option was selected for the stabilization of solute transport.
-For the solution of the non-symmetric matrices from the transport equations, a standard iterative solver was employed for the advective cases and the direct, more stable but slightly slower PARDISO solver for the dispersive cases.
-The maximum error norm with a value of 10-4 was employed as an overall convergence criterion for flow and transport.
+For the solution of the non-symmetric matrices from the transport equations, a standard iterative solver was used for the advective cases, and the direct, more stable but slightly slower PARDISO solver was used for the dispersive cases.
+A maximum error norm of 10-4 was employed as an overall convergence criterion for flow and transport.

-With the used hardware (Intel® Core™ i7-4770 CPU @ 3.40GHz, 16 GB RAM), one CPU unit equals to 7.0 seconds as determined by the hardware test in the definition of the MoMaS [38].
+For the computer used for the calculations (Intel® Core™ i7-4770 CPU @ 3.40GHz, 16 GB RAM), one CPU unit equals to 7.0 seconds (MoMaS [38]).
 Reaction calculations made use of OpenMP parallelization with eight threads.
 Timing of the 2D cases in CPU units is presented in Table 11.

 Table 11: Calculation times for MoMaS in CPU units.